nix-deb/nix.deb/PLAN.md

 - [ ] `flake.nix` - Expose VM images as flake outputs

 Each VM image includes:
-- Minimal base system (debootstrap or equivalent)
+- Minimal base system (official cloud images)
-- build-essential, clang, cmake, meson, ninja
+- Build tools: cmake, meson, ninja, autoconf, automake, libtool, pkg-config
-- btrfs-progs (for snapshot support)
+- LLVM/Clang 21.1.8 (fetched by Nix, consistent across all distros)
 - SSH server with key auth (for non-interactive command execution)
 - No internet access (isolated), but localhost SSH for control

+**Compiler standardization**: We use a single version of LLVM/Clang (21.1.8) across all target distributions, fetched from GitHub releases and installed via cloud-init.
+This ensures consistent compiler behavior regardless of target distro.
+We do NOT use gcc/g++ - clang only.

 QEMU configuration:
 - `-nic user,hostfwd=tcp:127.0.0.1:2222-:22` for SSH access
 - 9P virtio for filesystem sharing
-- btrfs disk image for snapshots
+- qcow2 disk with QEMU internal snapshots for rollback

 The 9P share (`/mnt/host` in guest) provides:
 - Source tarballs (fetched by Nix, content-addressed)
 - Build scripts (this repository)
+- LLVM tarball (fetched by Nix)
 - Output directory (for built artifacts)

 VM control wrapper commands: